Content Marketing Series: Conversation with Woody Meachum, Group Director of Digital Strategy at OMD

 What are some of the biggest challenges and concerns your clients face in Native Advertising and Content Marketing?
 What are some of the biggest opportunities?

 One of the biggest challenges that we have right now is adjusting the thinking around how to bring content to market.
-Many marketers tend to develop and execute content strategies in a similar way to social, but while social and content marketing are similar, they also have many differences.
+Many marketers tend to develop, execute content strategies and inbound marketing strategies in a similar way to social, but while social and content marketing are similar, they also have many differences.